House prices, credit, and housing: the Bank of Portugal's warning for the real estate market

 Is there a real estate bubble in Portugal?

-The lack of available houses, population growth, pressure in urban areas, investment demand, and scarcity of new construction continue to weigh heavily.
+The lack of available houses, population growth, pressure in urban areas, investment demand, and the scarcity of new construction continue to weigh heavily.

-Expectations also drive up prices
+Expectations also drive prices up

 In Portugal, a house continues to be seen as security, heritage, and protection for the future.

-The question should not only be “can I buy?” but also “can I maintain this house safely in the coming years?”.
+The question should not only be “can I buy?”, but also “can I maintain this house safely in the coming years?”.

 What does this mean for those who want to buy a house?

 In a market with high prices, every decision should be made calmly and thoughtfully.
-Haste can be costly.
+Rushing can be costly.
 But waiting indefinitely may also not be a solution, especially if prices continue to rise in the most sought-after areas.

 What does this mean for those who want to sell a house?